HippoCampusRobotics/uvms/README.md

 You could use [our guide](https://hippocampusrobotics.github.io/docs/contents/getting_started/ros_installation.html).

-This package depends on some of our other ROS2 packages:
+This package depends on some of our other ROS2 packages.
+They can be installed from source, or more conveniently, via apt.

+Follow [this guide](https://hippocampusrobotics.github.io/docs/contents/getting_started/pre-built_packages.html) for how to add the key + sources to apt and rosdep.

+Then, you should be able to install our packages via apt:
 ```shell script
 sudo apt install ros-${ROS_DISTRO}-hippo-full
 ```

-Get this repository (e.g. via SSH)
+Finally, get this repository (e.g. via SSH)
 ```shell script
 git clone git@github.com:HippoCampusRobotics/uvms.git
 ```